Battle of Lusail: Second half

 Netherlands striker Wout Weghorst scored twice, including a late equaliser to send the match to extra time.

 The second half was highly dramatic, as the game intensified and the Dutch pressed on for an equaliser.
 Acuña was brought down at the edge of the box around the 70-minute mark, and Messi converted the resulting penalty.
 This handed the Argentines a two-goal lead with only 20 minutes of regulation time remaining.
 Messi then celebrated in front of Netherlands manager Louis van Gaal and the Dutch bench.
 The goal was also Messi's tenth goal in a World Cup match, tying Gabriel Batistuta's record for most World Cup goals by an Argentine player.
 Messi celebrated the goal by cupping his hands around his ears in front of the Dutch bench, which was considered a jibe toward Van Gaal.
 The gesture was reminiscent of a goal celebration sometimes used by former Argentina player Juan Roman Riquelme, whose relationship soured with Van Gaal when they were both at Barcelona in the early 2000s.
 Shortly after Messi's goal, a pitch invader ran onto the field in the 75th minute, but was quickly apprehended by security.
 As the Dutch players searched for a crucial goal, tempers rapidly flared as Memphis Depay and Lisandro Martínez both received yellow cards.

 The Dutch then made substitutions to capitalise on their height and physical size advantages over the Argentine side.
 Weghorst, who had picked up a yellow card on the bench, was one of these substitutions, coming in for Depay.
 Weghorst then scored to make the score 2–1, beating the keeper with a header after a cross by Steven Berghuis.
 The Dutch then intensified the search for a vital equalising goal, and tempers flared greatly with several cautions handed out.
 Berghuis was given a yellow-card as anger increased between the two teams.

-In the 88th minute, Leandro Paredes fouled Nathan Aké, before booting the dead ball right into the Dutch bench, leading to a major scuffle as the incensed Dutch players closed in on Paredes, who was shoved to the ground by Netherlands captain Virgil van Dijk.
+In the 88th minute, Leandro Paredes fouled Nathan Aké then booted the dead ball into the Dutch bench, leading to a major scuffle as the incensed Dutch players closed in on Paredes, who was shoved to the ground by Netherlands captain Virgil van Dijk.
 The Argentina bench then came to back their player up with pushing and shoving observed, as Paredes was promptly carded.
 The incidents caused tensions to increase to such a degree that even Argentina manager Lionel Scaloni was cautioned.

 As regular time ended, 10 minutes of extra stoppage time was announced.
 During the 100th minute, a free kick was awarded to the Netherlands just outside the box, giving the side one final opportunity to draw the match level.
-Rather than kicking the ball above the wall the Argentine players set up, Dutch midfielder Teun Koopmeiners kicked a delicate pass to Weghorst, who snuck through the wall and quickly scored to equalise and send the match to extra time.
+Rather than shooting the ball above or around the Argentine wall, Dutch midfielder Teun Koopmeiners kicked a delicate pass to Weghorst, who snuck through the wall and quickly scored to equalise and send the match to extra time.